League of Poor Peasants: History

 In August 1995, while landless peasants occupied the Santa Elina farm in Corumbiara in the Brazilian state of Rondônia, military police and hired gunmen entered the farm and began an attack against the occupants, who fired back.
 Two police officers and 9 occupying peasants were killed, including a child, this would later become known as the Slaughter of Corumbiara (Massacre de Corumbiara).

 In the aftermath of the slaughter, groups of peasants split from the local Landless Workers' Movement (MST) leadership and founded the LCP.
 This split resulted from MST's alleged collaboration with the authorities, informing them of the names of peasants who occupied the Santa Elina farm.
 The seceding members denounced MST as "opportunist and conciliatory".

 In 2021, peasants from the LCP carried out a procession in honor of former leader of the Communist Party of Peru (Shining Path), Abimael Gúzman.

-In 2025, Brazilian army killed a peasant in Rondonia who was affiliated with the LCP, alleging that the LCP was in the initial stages of constructing an insurgency against the Brazilian government, while also calling for the release of Bolsonaro.
+In 2025, Brazilian army killed a peasant in Rondonia who was affiliated with the LCP, alleging that the LCP was in the initial stages of constructing an insurgency against the Brazilian government.